dart-lang/site-www/src/_guides/language/evolution.md

 ### Per-library language version selection

 By default, every Dart file
-in a package uses the same language version — the language version indicated by the lower SDK constraint in the pubspec.
+in a package uses the same language version—the language version indicated by the lower SDK constraint in the pubspec.
 Sometimes, however, a Dart file might need to use an older language version.
 For example,